'En el Septimo Dia': Film Review

 Given that the men are undocumented, their lives are particularly grounded in geopolitical realities, but McKay is interested in personality, not policy.
 Light and unhurried, the movie is spun from a classic dilemma: duty or pleasure?

 For restaurant deliveryman Jose (Fernando Cardona, terrific), who captains the team, that burning question is sparked by an unhappy scheduling conflict between the upcoming championship match and work.
-Steve (Christopher Gabriel Nunez), the young owner of the fine-dining Mexican eatery that's named, not incidentally, La Frontera (The Border), is no entrepreneurial caricature and can even be reasonable, but he's also capable of inflicting a mandatory Sunday shift on his crew with only days' notice, the urgent matter being a kid's birthday party booked by a high roller.
+Steve (Christopher Gabriel Nunez), the young owner of the fine-dining Mexican eatery that's named, not incidentally, La Frontera (The Border), is no entrepreneurial caricature and can even be reasonable, but he's also capable of inflicting a mandatory Sunday shift on his crew with only a few days' notice, the urgent matter being a kid's birthday party booked by a high roller.

 Jose is the best player on the team.
 He's also Steve’s best delivery guy, and with his pregnant wife (Loren Garcia) arriving soon from Mexico, Jose needs his job more than ever.
 He's counting on Steve's promise to up him to busboy, with visions of further promotions shaping his American dream.